 - When meeting with professors, cadets should discuss their strengths and weaknesses and how they think the accommodations will help them in the classroom.
 Cadets do not have to disclose what their disability is; however, this disclosure often opens the door for professors to ask questions and for cadets to educate their professors about a particular disability.

 - Cadets must ensure that they have each professor sign and date their Accommodations Letter.
 The signed letter serves as the documentation indicating that the cadet has met their responsibility to inform the professor of their eligibility for accommodations.
 Each professor will copy the signed Accommodation Letter and retain the copy in a confidential file in their office.

-- A request for extra time on a test should be discussed with the professor at least 72 hours before the test or exam is scheduled.
+- A request for extra time on a test should be discussed with the professor before the test or exam is scheduled.
 This allows the professor enough time to make appropriate adjustments to his or her schedule.